zloegucci/tacticSugar/README.md

 - 👋 Hi, I’m @tacticSugar
-- 👀 I’m interested in webdev and girls
+- 👀 I’m interested in Frontend development
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on project, that improves peoples lives
-- 📫 How to reach me: @tacticSugar in tg
+- 📫 How to reach me: @tacticSugar in Telegram

 <!---
 tacticSugar/tacticSugar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.